QinMing/Nachos-Operating-System/readme.md

     Test switch case numbers used:
-        9: Expects to work succesfully as sender comes first 10:Expects to work succesffully as receiver comes first 11:Expects to work.
-Only sender is available 12:Expects to work.
-Only receiver is available 13:Expects to work.
+        9: Expects to work succesfully as sender comes first 10:Expects to work succesffully as receiver comes first 11:Only sender is available.
+Synchronization can not be achieved.
+        12:Only receiver is available.
+Synchronization can not be achieved.
+        13:Expects to work.
 Interleaving between senders and receivers
 ---------------